penzin/docker-helper/README.md

 1. Enjoy :)

 ## Useful commands
+- `docker compose stop` - stop all bundled containers
-- `docker compose down` - stop all bundled containers
+- `docker compose down` - down all bundled containers
 - `docker ps -a` - show all containers
 - `docker compose rm` - remove all containers in current directory
 - `docker exec -it {containerName} bash` - go into {containerName} container, for example: `docker exec -it php-fpm bash`